How To Check Turntable Or Record Player Speed

 That’s the reason, the built-in strobe of this turntable only has 4 rings.

-And, there is one more thing that you must know, not all turntables come with an in-built strobe so if your turntable has one then you are good to go else you need to buy a strobe disk or you can always use the mobile app method which is the best, easiest and recommended way.
+And, there is one more thing that you must know, not all turntables come with a built-in strobe so if your turntable has one then you are good to go otherwise you need to buy a strobe disk or you can always use the mobile app method which is the best, easiest and recommended way.

 So, these are the basic concepts of the strobe that are important to understand to measure the speed of your turntable perfectly.